Bell Beaker culture: Expansion and Corded Ware contacts

 The initial moves from the Tagus estuary were maritime.
 A southern move led to the Mediterranean where 'enclaves' were established in south-western Spain and southern France around the Golfe du Lion and into the Po Valley in Italy, probably via ancient western Alpine trade routes used to distribute jadeite axes.
 A northern move incorporated the southern coast of Armorica.
 The enclave established in southern Brittany was linked closely to the riverine and landward route, via the Loire, and across the Gâtinais Valley to the Seine Valley, and thence to the lower Rhine.
 This was a long-established route reflected in early stone axe distributions, and via this network, Maritime Bell Beakers first reached the Lower Rhine in c.
-2600 BC.
+2600 BCE.

 Reconstruction of a Bell Beaker burial, Spain.

-Another expansion brought Bell Beaker to Csepel Island in Hungary by about 2500 BC.
+Another expansion brought Bell Beaker to Csepel Island in Hungary by about 2500 BCE.
 In the Carpathian Basin, the Bell Beaker culture came in contact with communities such as the Vučedol culture (c.
-3000–2200 BC), which had evolved partly from the Yamnaya culture (c.
-3300–2600 BC).
-(Note: Marija Gimbutas characterized the Bell Beaker culture complex as an amalgam of the Vučedol and Yamna culture, formed after the incursion of the Yamna people into the Vučedol milieu and the interaction of these peoples for three or four centuries, from circa 3000 BC.)
+3000–2200 BCE), which had evolved partly from the Yamnaya culture (c.
+3300–2600 BCE).
+(Note: Marija Gimbutas characterized the Bell Beaker culture complex as an amalgam of the Vučedol and Yamna culture, formed after the incursion of the Yamna people into the Vučedol milieu and the interaction of these peoples for three or four centuries, from circa 3000 BCE.)
 In contrast to the early Bell Beaker preference for the dagger and bow, the favourite weapon in the Carpathian Basin during the first half of the third millennium was the shaft-hole axe.
 Here, Bell Beaker people assimilated local pottery forms such as the polypod cup.
 These "common ware" types of pottery then spread in association with the classic bell beaker.

 The Rhine was on the western edge of the vast Corded Ware zone (c.
 3100), forming a contact zone with the Bell Beaker culture.
 From there, the Bell Beaker culture spread further into Eastern Europe, replacing the Corded Ware culture up to the Vistula (Poland).
 (Note: See Anthrogenica, Eurogenes Blog: Hungarian Yamnaya > Bell Beakers?, for a number of maps.)